GaraycoecheaGroup/MuFASA/README.md

-# StReSSMAn
+# MuFASA
-Short read sequencing Somatic Mutation Analysis and Filtering.
+Mutation Filtering and Analysis of Somatic Alterations.
 This pipeline will map small sequencing reads to a publicly available reference genome with bwa-mem.
 After mapping, small somatic variants are called with Strelka and Mutect2.
 SNV's and INDELs are filtered on quality by several filters.

 # Installation Guide